bacpop/ggCaller/README.md

 ## Interpreting output FASTA

 The output ```calls.fasta``` contains ORF sequences.
 Headers start with a unique ORF identifier (e.g. 1, 2, 3), followed by the strand of the ORF (+/-), and a colours array (e.g. 11100).
 The colours array describes the presence/absence of the ORF in the source genomes in the same order as they are passed in the ```refs.txt```/```reads.txt``` files.
-If both refs and reads are passed, then the ordering is refs followed by reads.
+If both refs and reads are passed, then the ordering is reads followed by refs.

 ```
 >1_+_11100